 Why Committed Stock Is Vital to Multi-Channel Merchants

 Committed stock is the amount of inventory already allotted to a customer’s order, preventing it from being used in other orders.
-This simple, yet underappreciated practice can make ecommerce inventory management incredibly easier, particularly for multi-channel merchants.
+This simple, yet underappreciated practice can make ecommerce inventory management incredibly easier, particularly for multi-channel merchants, as it helps prevent overselling.

 In this article, we’ll introduce you to committed stock and its benefits, then walk you through a step-by-step guide to implement it effectively.